Santo Trafficante Jr.: House Select Committee on Assassinations

-After a grant of immunity from prosecution, Trafficante testified before the HSCA the following day, September 28.
+Trafficante was subpoened to appear before the HSCA.
+At his first appearance on 16 March 1977 he refused to answer any questions and invoked the Fifth amendment.
+However, after a grant of immunity from prosecution, Trafficante testified before the HSCA the following day, September 28.
 He admitted that he knew Aleman but denied the allegation that he told him that "Kennedy was going to be hit."
 He stated that he was positive that he did not say it because he always spoke to Aleman in Spanish, and said that there was no way to state the phrase in Spanish.
 Trafficante also stated that he had no recollection of meeting Oswald or Oswald's assassin, Jack Ruby.
 During his testimony, Trafficante also admitted for the first time that he had worked with the CIA from 1960 to 1961 for an attempt to poison Castro but stated that his role was only as an interpreter between CIA officials and Cuban exiles.
 He testified that he was brought into the plot by Roselli and Giancana, who had been recruited by Maheu.
 Trafficante said that he introduced the trio to Cuban exiles in Florida.
 He stated that he received no payment for his involvement and that he acted out of patriotism.
-With regards to Trafficante's alleged acquaintance with Jack Ruby, the HSCA ultimately concluded that on the basis of circumstantial evidence, there was a "distinct possibility" that Ruby had met Trafficante in Cuba in 1959, but that they could not form a "final conclusion" on the matter."
+With regard to Trafficante's alleged acquaintance with Jack Ruby, the HSCA ultimately concluded that on the basis of circumstantial evidence, there was a "distinct possibility" that Ruby had met Trafficante in Cuba in 1959, but that they could not form a "final conclusion" on the matter."